What makes TARGET unique among traumatic stress interventions?

 TARGET is designed to be readily integrated with other evidence-based interventions for stressed or traumatized adults, adolescents, and families.

 TARGET is present centered and immediately available for practice.

 Where is TARGET being used?

-TARGET has been disseminated across the United States with large scale implementations in the juvenile justice system in the states of Connecticut, Ohio, and Maine, and in the child welfare system in Illinois.
+Since its inception TARGET has been disseminated across the United States with large scale implementations in the juvenile justice system in the states of Connecticut, Ohio, and Maine, and in the child welfare system in Illinois.
 Additional states and territories with active TARGET programming include Missouri, California, Texas, Kentucky, Pennsylvania, Puerto Rico, Michigan, Georgia, Louisiana, and New York.

 TARGET has been field-tested in mental health and addiction agencies, domestic violence shelters and programs, child guidance clinics, children’s psychiatric hospitals, juvenile justice detention centers and probation offices, women’s prisons, and group homes.

-TARGET has been used in all levels of care for adults and children and has been piloted in school.
+TARGET has been used in all levels of care for adults and adolescents and has been piloted in school.

 Where can I learn more about TARGET?